-Beneficial ownership is determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
+Beneficial ownership is based upon 22,802,778 shares of common stock issued and outstanding as of September 30, 2016, and determined in accordance with the rules of the SEC and generally includes any shares over which a person exercises sole or shared voting or investment power.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown beneficially owned by them, subject to applicable community property laws.
-Shares of common stock issuable upon exercise of warrants or upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after September 30, 2016 are deemed beneficially owned and such shares are used in computing the percentage ownership of the person holding the awards, but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of common stock issuable upon vesting of outstanding equity awards that are exercisable or subject to vesting within 60 days after September 30, 2016 are deemed beneficially owned and such shares are used in computing the percentage ownership of the person holding the awards, but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
 The information contained in the following table is not necessarily indicative of beneficial ownership for any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.